 Got Bees?
 We Rescue, Remove & Relocate.

-Backyard Bees offers an alternative to pesticide honeybee extermination from your home, property or business.
+Backyard Bees offers an alternative to honeybee extermination.We remove bees from your home, property or business without the use of pesticides.

 Accessible honeycomb, honey and bee colonies are skillfully relocated into a wooden hive box and are allowed to continue pollinating in local Orange County gardens, small farms and apiaries.